 Length of Trauma Processing

-The length of treatment will vary depending on the complexity and severity of the presenting issues; how long it takes to reprocess and desensitize the target; and the successful integration of new beliefs and perceptions about the target(s).
+The length of trauma processing will vary depending on the complexity and severity of the presenting issues; how long it takes to reprocess and desensitize the target(s); and the successful integration of new beliefs and perceptions about the target(s).

 This phase of treatment is where we will review overall progress made with EMDR therapy and identify the next course of action.
 Typically it will include the re-assessment of symptoms and impact on current functioning, re-assess coping skills, and begin to plan for other future “bumps in the road” that may not have been addressed earlier.

 If you are ready to start EMDR Therapy, you can request submit a request for a new client appointment.Request New Appointment